 In a dystopian near future, single people, according to the laws of The City, are taken to The Hotel, where they are obliged to find a romantic partner in forty-five days or are transformed into beasts and sent off into The Woods.

-David (Colin Farrell), Bob (John C Reilly) & John (Ben Wishaw) are the only named characters throughout the whole entire movie.
+David (Colin Farrell), Robert (John C. Reilly) and John (Ben Wishaw) are the only named characters throughout the whole entire movie.
 See more »

 Was this review helpful to you?